linjiaotou/grafana_chinese/docs/sources/datasources/cloudwatch.md

 ## Configure the data source with grafana.ini

-In the Grafana [configuration]({{< relref "../administration/configuration.md#aws" >}}) file, there's an `AWS` section that allows you to customize the data source.
+In the [Grafana configuration](https://grafana.com/docs/grafana/latest/administration/configuration/#aws) there's an `AWS` section that allows you to customize the data source.

 ### allowed_auth_providers

 Specify which authentication providers are allowed for the CloudWatch data source.
-The following providers are enabled by default in OSS Grafana: `default` (AWS SDK default), keys (Access and secret key), credentials (Credentials file), ec2_IAM_role (EC2 IAM role).
+The following providers are enabled by default in OSS Grafana: `default` (AWS SDK default), keys (Access and secret key), credentials (Credentials file), ec2_iam_role (EC2 IAM role).

 ### assume_role_enabled